 # docker attach fervent_mccarthy # exit

-Be aware that using this kind of containers to run web servers or other kind of services are best suited only for development purposes or tests due to the fact that the services are only active while the container is running.
+Be aware that using this kind of container to run web servers or other kinds of services are best suited only for development purposes or tests due to the fact that the services are only active while the container is running.
 Exiting the container disrupts all running services or any changes made.